Location: Arbola Forest

-The following spring Rian listened patiently as the Azora Cavalier Adarius spoke.
+The following spring Nathily adoptive father and the Regent of Arbola Lord Rian listened patiently as the Azora Cavalier Adarius spoke on the subject.

 “It has now been almost six centuries millennia since The League first commissioned us.
 In this Sixth Age, we Azoras are now the elite above all warriors on the planet – so have we progressed in our combat aptitude that even the Myz can only hope to match our skill – and that is on a good day!”

 At Adarius’s jab, the Great Green Hall was filled with the laughter.
 All but one elf at least chuckled, yet Dallegheri could not find it within himself to laugh with the rest – a fact that was not lost on Rian.